How Alcohol Disrupts Your Brain’s Natural Feel-Good Chemicals

 In plain terms, alcohol presses both the “relax” and “reward” buttons, then the brain tries to compensate.
 That compensation can produce the reward-stress cycle: buzz, rebound, adaptation, craving, and drinking to feel normal.

-Neuroimaging research has found significantly reduced dopamine D2 receptor availability in people with alcohol dependence, suggesting a blunted natural reward response source.
+Neuroimaging research has found significantly reduced dopamine D2 receptor availability in people with alcohol dependence, suggesting a blunted natural reward response the NIH.
 This finding does not predict one person’s exact brain chemistry, but it supports the broader pattern seen in dependence.

 Why alcohol lowers natural happiness over time